-Learn how to build this graph in our dashboards course!
+Learn how to build the graph above in our Dashboards Course!

 Aside from understanding the meaning of the numbers, a financial analyst must learn to combine numbers and language to craft an effective story.
-Relying only on data for a presentation may leave your audience finding it difficult to read, interpret and analyze your data.
-You have to do the work for them, and a good story will be easier to follow.
+Relying only on data for a presentation may leave your audience finding it difficult to read, interpret, and analyze your data.
+You must do the work for them, and a good story will be easier to follow.
 It will help you arrive at the main points faster, rather than just solely presenting your report or live presentation with numbers.